How to use Azure Queue Storage from Python

 Copy your credentials from the Azure portal

 When the sample application makes a request to Azure Storage, it must be authorized.
 To authorize a request, add your storage account credentials to the application as a connection string.
-View your storage account credentials by following these steps:
+To view your storage account credentials, follow these steps:

 Sign in to the Azure portal.

 Locate your storage account.

-In the Security + networking section of the storage account overview, select Access keys.
-Here, you can view your account access keys and the complete connection string for each key.
+In the storage account menu pane, under Security + networking, select Access keys.
+Here, you can view the account access keys and the complete connection string for each key.

-Find the Connection string value under key1, and select the Copy button to copy the connection string.
-You will add the connection string value to an environment variable in the next step.
+In the key1 section, locate the Connection string value.
+Select the Copy to clipboard icon to copy the connection string.
+You'll add the connection string value to an environment variable in the next section.

 Configure your storage connection string

-After you have copied your connection string, write it to a new environment variable on the local machine running the application.
+After you copy the connection string, write it to a new environment variable on the local machine running the application.
 To set the environment variable, open a console window, and follow the instructions for your operating system.
 Replace

 <yourconnectionstring> with your actual connection string.

 After you add the environment variable in Windows, you must start a new instance of the command window.

 After you add the environment variable, restart any running programs that will need to read the environment variable.
-For example, restart your development environment or editor before continuing.
+For example, restart your development environment or editor before you continue.

 Configure your application to access Queue Storage